 Bellevue University reserves the right to deny transcripts or copies of records not required to be made available by FERPA in any of the following situations:

-- You have an unpaid financial obligation to the University.
+- The student has an unpaid financial obligation to the University.

 Types, Locations, and Custodians of Education Records